louismaher/studio-guy-rheaume/src/index.md

   title: 'Selected work'
   summary: 'Some stuff that should give you an idea of what we’re all about.'
 studioFeed:
-  title: 'From inside the studio'
+  title: 'Le studio en images'
 ---